Limited Time Offer - Get 50% Off Now!

 • Prescriptions covered via Medicare Part D, Medicaid will pay the monthly Part D premium

-The enrollment in an MLTC Plan is a two-step process – One in which the patient is assessed by a nurse from the Conflict-Free Evaluation and Enrollment Center (CFEEC).
-This is done to verify if the person enrolling genuinely require long-term care.
+Enrollment in an MLTC Plan is a two-step process – One in which the patient is assessed by a nurse from the Conflict-Free Evaluation and Enrollment Center (CFEEC).
+This is done to verify if the person enrolling requires long-term care.
 Once approved, the patient can select the Medicaid program of choice.
-In the second step, the patient is again evaluated by another nurse to complete the enrollment process.
+In the second step, another nurse again evaluates the patient to complete the enrollment process.

 Yes, it is covered.
-However, it is not so easy to obtain 24 hour home care covered by Medicaid.
-It all depends if you really need such care after a clinical assessment.
+However, obtaining 24-hour home care covered by Medicaid is not so easy.
+It all depends on whether you really need such care after a clinical assessment.
 A home care agency in your local area can guide you in this.

-The health coverage is granted at the beginning of the month when someone is approved of Medicaid.
-This is because home care providers are able to bill for services rendered in the month the application was submitted.
+The health coverage is granted at the beginning of the month when someone is approved for Medicaid.
+This is because home care providers can bill for services rendered in the month the application was submitted.
 This is known as “Medicaid pending” home care.

 An individual willing to receive Medicaid pending home care from the potential care service provider can go for this.
 However, the service provider will ask to see/submit a copy of the application that was submitted.
 Those with higher income experience a bigger challenge to get approved for Medicaid pending services.
 An ideal candidate to receive this service depends upon the serviceability policies of an HHA.